Chapter 17. Optimizing virtual machine performance

 Important

 Applications that use 100% of memory or processing resources may become unstable in overcommitted environments.
-Do not overcommit memory or CPUs in a production environment without extensive testing, as the CPU overcommit ratio is workload-dependent.
+Because the CPU overcommit ratio is workload-dependent, do not overcommit memory or CPUs in a production environment without extensive testing.

 To increase or optimize the CPU performance of a virtual machine (VM), you can add or remove virtual CPUs (vCPUs) assigned to the VM.